-The first thing that comes to mind when considering creating a Shopify ADA compliant store is avoidance of legal issues.
+The first thing that comes to mind when considering creating a Shopify ADA-compliant store is the avoidance of legal issues.
 That’s a good thing to keep in mind, but if you want your site to stand out, you have to design it with the users in mind.
 By ‘users’, I mean everyone, including disabled individuals.

 ADA, which stands for the “American Disabilities Act,” was enacted in 1990 and was created to ensure that people living with disabilities can enjoy and use “places of public accommodation” equally.
 These places of public accommodation have come to include websites.
 So any website that isn’t made to suit disabled individuals is breaking the law.